CopernicaMarketingSoftware/Documentation/Yothalot/files.md

-# Files stored on the Yothalot cluster
+# Files on the Yothalot cluster

-Every node in the Yothalot cluster is mounted (and has access) to the GlusterFS file system.
-This is the only requirement: a Yothalot node has to be mounted to the GlusterFS file  system, but it is not necessary that the node is also part of the GlusterFS system.
+Every node in the Yothalot cluster needs access (and therefore has to be mounted)to the GlusterFS file system.
+This is the only requirement: a Yothalot node has to be mounted to the GlusterFS file system, but it is not necessary that the node also shares disk space.

 This might be confusing.
 Let's clarify this with the following example: imagine that in your environment you have 10 servers that all have a lot of free disk